rwike77/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 - Azure B2C and Active Directory Federation Services (ADFS) authorities aren't supported.
 MSAL will fall back to using a browser for user authentication.
 - On Mac, Linux, and versions of Windows earlier than 10 or Windows Server 2019, MSAL will fall back to a browser.
-- Updated WAM broker is not available on UWP due to Windows API limitations.
-UWP apps will use the legacy WAM implementation.

 ## Troubleshooting